Governor on Will Wade suspension: 'It's hard for me to disagree' with LSU

 The recorded phone call featured a frustrated Wade referencing "the Smart thing", which potentially referred to LSU's freshman guard Javonte Smart.
 Wade was suspended after he reportedly refused to speak with high-ranking university officials on the matter, and Smart was not allowed to play in the Tigers' win over Vanderbilt Saturday after the comments were made public.

-"It's hard for to disagree with that decision under those circumstances.
+"It's hard for me to disagree with that decision under those circumstances.
 Though it is my fervent hope that Coach Wade has a way to clear this up," the governor commented Tuesday.
 "Like everybody else, I'm a huge LSU fan."

 There is currently no federal investigation into Wade, and he remains employed as LSU's head coach.